harleigh/react-udemyTURC23-dateCounter/README.md

 * Version 1: basic addition and subtraction buttons to modify the current date
 * Version 2: A text input field to enter the number of days forward/backward, and the step-amount is replaced by a slider (fun!).

+## Modifications on Version 2:
+* Big one: Negative dates can be put into the text input field (and the date is correctly calculated)

 ## Modifications on version 1